Abdullah-Shaban/BasicTxRx/logatec/README.md

     $ pip install --user -r requirements.txt

-To run the basic transmit experiment:

-    $ python basictx.py

-To run the basic receive experiment:
+To run the experiment:

-    $ python basicrx.py
+    $ python logatec.py

-The `basicrx.py` script saves the recorded spectrogram data into `basicrx.csv` file in the current directory.
-This is a text-based file that is simple to import into Matlab or other software.
-To visualize using GNU Plot, run:

-    $ gnuplot -p basicrx.gnuplot

-See comments in the `basicrx.py` and `basictx.py` scripts for more details.
+See comments in the script for more details.